Skip to content

 113. Treatment of palm oil mill effluent (POME)?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also mentions the Treatment of palm oil mill effluent (POME).
+The company's own reporting mentions treating wastewater before discharge.

 114. Treatment of palm oil refinery effluent (PORE)?